 Audio Research makes tube and solid state preamplifiers, amplifiers and phono stages in Plymouth, Minnesota.
-This is the company that invented high-end audio as it is known today (though many will argue, and with reason, that McIntosh deserves that accolade.)
-See the Soundstage Magazine Audio Research Factory Tour here.
 Italian-owned, but still made in Minnesota, Audio Research continues to craft beautiful, reliable and supremely musical equipment.
 Steve Guttenberg of CNET has a nice short piece on Audio Research.
-The Audio Research VT-100 Mk II was the Windhaming reference amplifier for reviews 1001 to 1033.

-Makers of exceptional tube and solid-state electronics, the BAT factory is in Wilmington, Delaware.
-The BAT VK-P5 is the current Windhaming reference phono pre-amp.
+Makers of exceptional tube and solid-state amplifiers, preamplifiers and phono stages, the BAT factory is in Wilmington, Delaware.

 Coda Technologies builds power amplifiers, linestage preamplifiers, and phono preamplifiers in Sacramento, CA. From the Soundstage Magazine Factory Tour in Sacramento, California: